microsoft/PR-Metrics/PipelinesTasks/PRMetrics/docs/overview.md

 This extension provides a build task for updating PR titles with an indicator of the PR size and test coverage.

-It is designed to help engineers create PRs of an appropriate size, with appropriate levels of test coverage.
+It is designed to help software engineers create PRs of an appropriate size, with appropriate levels of test coverage.
 It furthermore helps reviewers understand the time they will likely need to spend reviewing a PR, allowing for more efficient time management.

 ![PR titles prefixed by size and test indicators](images/titles.png)